-Rosa Parks was a black woman who was arrested for refusing to give up her seat on a bus to a white man.
+Rosa Parks was a Black woman who was arrested for refusing to give up her seat on a bus in Alabama to a white man.
 Her arrest angered civil rights leaders who organized a city-wide bus boycott.
 The Montgomery bus boycott lasted 381 days and was one of the largest and most successful mass movements against racial segregation in history.

 Born - February 4, 1913